con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 >> 	% tshig bden pa dang bden par smra - monlam version

 The lord of speech, the master of expression,
-Skilful in words, language master, truth teller,
+Most skilled with words, adept with language, truthful,
 With boundless words, the teacher of the truth,
-Providing instructions on fourfold truths, (50)
+Providing teachings on fourfold truth, (50)
-! not smooth

 * Vilāsavajra and Vimalamitra relate the first for words to the so sor yang dag par rig pa bzhi
 * Names have been slightly rearranged in English for metrical reasons